Better Connectivity Improves Gaming Performance

 #5 Secure Your Network and Improve Your Connectivity

 Nobody wants a security breach on their Internet Wi-Fi connection.
-Don’t give out your password to friends, neighbours, or employees.
+Don’t give out your password to friends, neighbours, or employees; in fact, many companies heavily invest in services to increase password security/safety.
 Any time downloads are conducted, this eats into your bandwidth and slows you down.
 In a high stakes contest, you can’t afford to be slowed down so limit access to your Internet if need be.
 Strong encryption (SSL) and limited access are the way to go.
 If your router is showing signs of slowing down, don’t sit on it – replace it.
 Check the ADSL light on the modem – does it blink incessantly?
 If so, get the modem replaced.
 Try to use microfilters to root out noise on phone lines if required.

 That’s 5 tips to help reduce problems with your Internet speed.
 Happy gaming player!